Chapter 3 Sampling an ecological network

 # interactions between each unique combination of plant and insect

-summarise(connection_strength = n()) |>
+summarise(weight = n()) |>

 # ungroup the plants and animals